MuhammadWaqasRazaq/to-do-app/README.txt

 Notes:
 ------
-- No internet connection or database is needed.
+- internet connection needed for firebase database.
-- This is a fully front-end project.
+- This is a full-stack project.
 - Make sure your browser allows localStorage (enabled by default).